Rybec/490CandP/course_materials/README.md

 (No, they are not the same thing.)

-## Week 4
+## Week 6

 ### Tuesday
-...
+Discussion/Lecture

 ### Thursday
-**DUE:** Pthreads
+**DUE:** OpenMP
-- Deliberately Create Deadlock or Livelock
+- Parallelize a Trivially Parallelizable Task

-- Figure Out How to Fix it
+Note: Prepare for week 7 by obtaining http://beej.us/guide/bgipc/output/print/bgipc_USLetter.pdf If you have time, read through the Pipes section.